-- ✓ Providing equal opportunities for all pupils to achieve success in spelling - ✓ Teaching the children a range of effective spelling strategies and supporting them in choosing the one that suits their needs - ✓ Enhancing their proof-reading and editing skills - ✓ Supporting children to use a range of resources to support spelling e.g. dictionaries, accessing Spelling Shed, using speed sounds etc.
+- Providing equal opportunities for all pupils to achieve success in spelling - Teaching the children a range of effective spelling strategies and supporting them in choosing the technique most suitable - Enhancing their proof-reading and editing skills - Supporting children to use a range of resources to support spelling e.g. dictionaries, accessing Spelling Shed, using phonetic displays etc.